What are the benefits of Single Sign On (SSO)?

-Implemented correctly, SSO saves an organization time and money through productivity gains.
+Implemented correctly, Single Sign On (SSO) saves an organization time and money through productivity gains.
 Users do not have to enter numerous logins and passwords to access each of their applications on one system.
 SSO relieves users of the burden of having to remember a handful of login names and passwords to access various sub-environments and applications.
 SSO can also provide assistance in tracking and monitoring user accounts, making a system more secure.

 However, many IT professionals do not correctly implement SSO, which more than offsets the productivity and security benefits by adding highly dangerous security vulnerabilities.
-A hacker who is able to access a user account under a SSO system would have access to all of that user’s applications and data used in the system.
+A hacker who is able to access a user account under a Single Sign On system would have access to all of that user’s applications and data used in the system.

 A poorly configured system does not provide adequate security to the authentications.
-In a SSO system, authentications must pass through the prospective users’ access point.
-At that point an opportunity exists to intercept the authentication and modify it to “approve” the access of a unauthorized user.
+In a Single Sign On system, authentications must pass through the prospective users’ access point.
+At that point, an opportunity exists to intercept the authentication and modify it to “approve” the access of an unauthorized user.
 Also, an improperly or poorly designed SSO system may leave the approved authentication on the user’s access point.
 An unauthorized user could later retrieve and use the orphaned authentication at another location for system access.

-One of the most commonly used and available SSO programs, made by Microsoft, is called Active Directory Federation Services (ADFS).
-ADFS comes “free” with Windows Server, and serves as an SSO for applications and web locations that cannot be directly integrated into the native Integrated Windows Authentication used by Active Directory.
+One of the most commonly used and available Single Sign On programs, made by Microsoft, is called Active Directory Federation Services (ADFS).
+ADFS comes “free” with Windows Server and serves as an SSO for applications and web locations that cannot be directly integrated into the native Integrated Windows Authentication used by Active Directory.

-Third party cloud-based SSO applications are a good alternative to ADFS .
+Third party cloud-based Single Sign On applications are a good alternative to ADFS.
 Cloud-based SSO functions exactly like a standard SSO, except the authentication comes from the application’s secured, and dedicated Web location.
-A cloud-based applications’s primary advantage is their resource savings.
+A cloud-based applications’ primary advantage is their resource savings.
 An organization is not required to purchase Windows Server to implement SSO.
 Nor is the organization required to purchase hardware to support the SSO database and ancillary access.

-Cloud-based SSO applications also provides risk management benefits.
-If an organization’s core systems are damaged due to some physical disaster, the SSO remains functional for any surviving elements and applications in the IT environment.
-Some are platform independent, and can therefore provide coverage for Microsoft, Apple, Linux and other basic operating environments.
+Cloud-based SSO applications also provide risk management benefits.
+If an organization’s core systems are damaged due to some physical disaster, the Single Sign On remains functional for any surviving elements and applications in the IT environment.
+Some are platform independent, and can, therefore provide coverage for Microsoft, Apple, Linux, and other basic operating environments.

-As part of our SSO project, ETTE provides an extensive security test of the SSO with your actual system to insure that:
+As part of our Single Sign On project, ETTE provides an extensive security test of the SSO with your actual system to ensure that:

 - Authentication messages cannot be easily intercepted as they pass through the user’s location,